ymsk861/hhl/README.md

-# hhl
+# HHL
-tex file of hhl
+This is a repository of an article 'HHL' by A.Harrow.
+One of the courses of Utokyo phys dep.